Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Fubini--Study metrics and model metrics

-The next result describes the behavior of model metrics under pull-back. \begin{prop} Let $L$ be a line bundle on $X$, and $\phi_\cL$ be the model metric determined by a $\Q$-model $\cL$ of $L$ on a model $\cX$ of $X$.
-For any projective morphism $f:Y\to X$, the induced metric $f^*\phi$ on $f^*L$ is also a model metric.
-More precisely, the set of projective models $\cY$ of $Y$ such that $f$ extends to a $K^\circ$-morphism $f:\cY\to\cX$ is cofinite in the set of all projective models, and we have $f^*\phi_\cL=\phi_{f^*\cL}$ for any such model $\cY$.
-Moreover, after possibly passing to a model $\cX' \to \cX$, if $f: Y \to X$ is flat we can assume that $f: \cY\to\cX$ is flat. \end{prop} \begin{proof} Pick a projective model $\cY'$ of $Y$, and denote by $\cY$ the schematic (or flat) closure in $\cY'\times_{K^\circ}\cX$ of the graph of $f$.
+If $f\colon Y\to X$ is flat, then $\cY$ can further be assumed to be flat over $\cX$. \end{prop} \begin{proof} Pick a projective model $\cY'$ of $Y$, and denote by $\cY$ the schematic (or flat) closure in $\cY'\times_{K^\circ}\cX$ of the graph of $f$.
 Then $\cY$ dominates $\cY'$, and the projection $\cY\to\cX$ extends $f$.
 To see the last point, we may assume that $\cL$ is a line bundle.
-Let $(\cU_i)$ be a finite open cover of $\cY$ with trivializing sections $\tau_i\in H^0(\cU_i,\cL)$.
-Then $(f^{-1}(\cU_i))$ is an open cover of $\cY$ with trivializing sections $f^*\tau_i$ for $f^*\cL$, and the result easily follows. \\ For the last point, by the main result of Raynaud-Gruson in \cite{RG}, we can blow up $\cX$ and take the proper transform of ${\cY}$ to obtain a flat morphism $f: \cX' \to \cY'$ of models.
+Let $(\cU_i)$ be a finite open cover of $\cY$ with trivializing sections $\tau_i\in \Hnot(\cU_i,\cL)$.
+Then $(f^{-1}(\cU_i))$ is an open cover of $\cY$ with trivializing sections $f^\star \tau_i$ for $f^\star \cL$, and the result easily follows. \\ For the last point, by the Raynaud--Gruson flattening theorem~\cite{RG}, we can blow up $\cX$ and take the proper transform of $\cY$ to obtain a flat morphism $f: \cY' \to \cX'$ of models.
 By Lemma~\ref{lem:func} this does not change the metrics induced by the models. \end{proof}

+We are now in a position to compare model metrics and Fubini--Study metrics (see~\cite[Proposition 3.8]{CM} for a related result).